Appointing a Faculty Member

 13. Gather and send the following documents to the Office of Faculty Resources, Planning and Assessment at firstname.lastname@example.org:

 - Dean’s approval of request to fill the position

 - Approved position description

 - New Faculty Demographic Information

 - Career CV

 - Original, official transcript(s) of the candidate’s highest degree- If the faculty member’s highest degree does not match the discipline of the hiring department, also attach transcripts of the next highest degree(s), regardless of discipline(s).
 If the faculty member has more than one terminal or professional degree, attach these transcripts.
-Paper Transcripts may be sent to the Office of Faculty Resources, Planning and Assessment, UK College of Agriculture, L-104 Ag North, 1100 South Limestone Street, Lexington, KY, 40546-0091.
+Paper Transcripts may be sent to the Office of Faculty Resources, Planning and Assessment, UK College of Agriculture, N3 Agriculture Science Center North, 1100 South Limestone Street, Lexington, KY, 40546-0091.